Book a Session

 Support that stays thoughtful, practical, and connected to daily life.

-Courtney Redman, MA, LPC, LMFT offers grounded, practical support for people who want therapy to feel clear, useful, and connected to real daily life.
+Courtney Redman, MA, LPC, LMFT offers grounded, practical support for people seeking therapy that feels clear, useful, and connected to real daily life.

 Her work helps people understand what they are carrying, what patterns may be shaping the struggle, and what kind of change would feel genuinely supportive from here.